jsturtevant/dotnet-wasi-tls/README.md

 ## Prequisites

 - Rust
-- .NET 8 or later
+- .NET 9 Preview 7 or later

 Also, you'll need to download a few pre-release packages and tell NuGet where to find them.
 Set `platform=linux-arm64`, `platform=linux-x64`,